 Fall Off-Season: Typical student commitment for the fall season is 1-3 evenings per week for about 2-6 hours total.
 Student leadership will attend additional meetings.
-From October through the winter break, we expect our student members to attend 80% of the scheduled general team meetings plus 80% of their assigned sub-team meetings.
-Consecutive unexcused absences will be reviewed at coach's discretion, and disengagement could be a reason to be removed from the team.
+From October through the winter break, we expect our student members to attend 90% of the scheduled general team meetings plus 90% of their assigned sub-team meetings.
+Any pattern of unexcused absences will be reviewed at coach's discretion, and disengagement could be a reason to be removed from the team.